arelli/uni-tools/lex-yacc-2021/readme.md

  writeString("May be blue");

 ```
 Note that we can use nested else/if statements, and both accept single statements without curly brackets, and blocks of code **with** curly brackets.
-Also, there is no semicolon needed at the end.
+Also, there is no semicolon needed at the end.<br>
 -> While Loops
 ```
 while (counter<38){